webplatform/docs/concepts/graceful_degradation/index.md

 ---
-title: graceful degradation
+title: Graceful Degradation
+notes:
+  - "* Needs topics like \"concept\" or \"methodology\".\n Code-Block in second example doesn't work as expected (some lines missing: source tags doen't show up)"
+readiness: 'In Progress'
+summary: 'Graceful degradation, also known as Fault tolerance is a concept of building a web site or application so it provides a good level of user experience in modern browsers.'
 tags:
   - Concept
   - Pages
-readiness: 'In Progress'
-notes:
-  - "* Needs topics like \"concept\" or \"methodology\".\n Code-Block in second example doesn't work as expected (some lines missing: source tags doen't show up)"
-summary: 'Graceful degradation, also known as Fault tolerance is a concept of building a web site or application so it provides a good level of user experience in modern browsers.'
 uri: 'concepts/graceful degradation'

 ---
-# Graceful Degradation

-## Summary
+## <span>Summary</span>

 Graceful degradation, also known as Fault tolerance is a concept of building a web site or application so it provides a good level of user experience in modern browsers.